 The Ugly Truth About Love

-Tomorrow is Valentine's Day and I refer to it as "Forced Affection Day" - that is fact.
+Tomorrow is Valentine's Day, and I call it "Forced Affection Day" (hat tip to Elizabeth Devlin).
+That is a fact.
 And every year the same situation unfolds.
-Nearly every woman in the western world is swooning, and nearly every man is groaning.
+Nearly every woman in the world is swooning, and nearly every man is groaning.
 For good reason.
 It is a "holiday" set up for failure.

 It's due to unrealistic expectations.

 The overpriced roses, candy, and teddy bears.
-It could be an Olympic sport seeing the men dashing to the store on their way home from work tomorrow to pick up the needed "provisions" to stay out of the proverbial doghouse.
+It could be an Olympic sport, seeing the men dashing to the store on their way home from work today to pick up the needed "provisions" to stay out of the proverbial doghouse.

 But odds are, despite their good intentions, they will fall short of expectations and wind up in the doghouse anyway.